 - OG&E is among industry leaders in reducing its operational footprint.
 This includes limiting air and water impacts, preserving wildlife, educating youth and other stakeholders, advancing industry-leading vegetation management practices, recycling waste materials, planting trees and sponsoring events and activities benefiting related causes.
 What does this look like?

 - Our actions to date reinforce our commitment to reducing our environmental footprint.
 Today, we are at the forefront of our industry.
 Sulfur dioxide (SO2) emissions have decreased by approximately 90%, nitrogen oxide (NOx) by approximately 75% and carbon dioxide (CO2) by over 40%, below 2005 levels.

-- As part of our continuous and sustainable decline in emissions over time, OG&E is expecting to reduce our CO2 emissions to 50% below 2005 levels by 2030
+- As part of our continuous and sustainable decline in emissions over time, we expect to reduce our CO2 emissions to 50% below 2005 levels by 2030.

 - By 2050, we expect to retire 95% of our current fossil-fueled generation, replacing it with newer technology.

 - Each year, the company returns 98% of the water it uses to generate electricity.
 Also, two of our plants use water from municipal wastewater treatment facilities, conserving 2.27 billion gallons of fresh water annually.

 - OG&E supports a robust renewable energy marketplace, providing connectivity to nearly 7,000MWs of wind and solar energy.

 - We believe that we are only as strong as the communities we serve.
 As the single largest payer of ad valorem payments in Oklahoma, OG&E annually pays approximately $80 million, which benefits schools and communities.

 - In 2019, our OGE Energy Foundation donated more than $1.8 million to worthy causes, and our employee contributions consistently place our annual United Way campaign among the top campaigns in our area, raising more than $1.2 million in 2019.